 Approved schemes are approved by HMRC and provide tax savings both to the Company and to the Director.
 Unapproved schemes do not provide any tax savings.

 Within approved schemes, there are two major methods for awarding Director share options:

 EMIs are the most beneficial in terms of tax benefits, among the various methods of issuing share options.
 However, there are certain criteria for a Company to be able to issue EMIs.

 For Companies that qualify for EMI, this is the best method of awarding Director share options.
 If not, Companies can choose another approved method - Company Share Option Plans (CSOPs).

 Similar to EMIs, CSOPs can be offered to a few staff in a Company.
 Listed below are some key requirements for issuing CSOPs.

 Apart from EMIs and CSOPs, there are two other HMRC-approved schemes for awarding share options -- known as Save As You Earn (SAYE) scheme and Share Incentive Plan (SIP).
 These schemes are suitable if a Company is awarding share options to all employees and not specifically to Directors.
 SAYE and SIP are beyond the scope of this article, but you can find more information on the HMRC website.

 When Companies cannot use approved schemes, shares options are awarded under unapproved schemes.

 The article covers broad guidelines regarding Director share options.
 Before issuing share options, you should consult a professional in order to understand more about the legal and tax implications.
-Account Direct can provide you with professional advice on how to deal with Director share options in the most tax-efficient way.
+Tempo can provide you with professional advice on how to deal with Director share options in the most tax-efficient way.

 You may also find the following contractor calculators useful for your salary and tax calculations.